Skip to Content

 The King Must Die by Mary Renault

-In The King Must Die, Renault skillfully delves into Greek history, unveiling the human behind the legendary hero Theseus.
-Drawing on modern scholarship and archaeological findings, she’s able to weave together myth and history into a lifelike portrayal of Theseus.
+In The King Must Die, Renault skillfully delves into Greek history, revealing the human behind the legendary hero Theseus.
+Drawing on modern scholarship and archaeological findings, she weaves myth and history into a lifelike portrayal.

-Beginning with his early years, this novel follows his transformation into a charismatic king driven by both strength and prophecy.
-As he ventures through Eleusis, Athens, and Crete, readers witness his evolution from a playful youth into a courageous leader who confronts the Minotaur.
+Beginning with his early years, the novel traces his transformation into a charismatic king driven by strength and prophecy.
+Venturing through Eleusis, Athens, and Crete, readers witness his evolution from a playful youth into a courageous leader who confronts the Minotaur.

 Romance books set in Greece